Skip to main content

 Note

-• "Locked" segments: Once a derived segment has been distributed to a destination account, the segment is "locked" (a lock icon is displayed in the row for that segment) and cannot be modified in any way.
+• Once a derived segment has been distributed to a destination account, the segment is "locked" (a lock icon is displayed in the row for that segment) and cannot be modified in any way.
 A locked segment can still be distributed to other destination accounts.

 • Make sure to keep within the limits of the number of derived segments per audience your contract allows.